veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ```

 #### Conclusion
 The Health and Safety Tracker application exemplifies the practical use of the Veracity Platform API in creating a robust and efficient system for managing workplace safety.
 By leveraging the multi-tenant capabilities, user and group management, and detailed permission settings provided by the API, the application ensures a safe and compliant working environment.
-This fictional application demonstrates the versatility and power of the Veracity Platform API in addressing complex, real-world problems.
+This fictious application demonstrates the versatility and power of the Veracity Platform API in addressing complex, real-world problems.

 In this example, we care about the privacy of the end-users, and the application never stores any user information unless the user reports a case.
 In that case, we need to store enough information to comply with regulations.
 The same goes for the ones handling cases.